SimplGy/emoji-magic/README.md

 1. Only clipboard access
 1. No background script

-Other emoji extensions I've seen want to "read and change the data on all the sites you visit".
+Some other emoji extensions I've seen want to "read and change the data on all the sites you visit".

-These permissions are unsafe, and not necessary for a emoji picker.
-Read more: [1], [2], [3]
+These permissions are unsafe and unnecessary for a emoji picker.
+Read more about Chrome extension safety: [1], [2], [3].

 ## Developing